 This version is a little different (and even easier!) than the traditional recipe.

 It only requires 3 ingredients, and uses ranch dressing for most of its flavor, which creates a creamy stuffing for the eggs that tastes delicious.

 This post may contain affiliate links.
 We make a small commission if you buy the products from these links (at no extra cost to you).
 As an Amazon Associate, I earn from qualifying purchases.
 But we only recommend products we would use ourselves.
 For more information, click here to see our disclosures.

-- 6 eggs
+- eggs – 6 large

 - Place the eggs in the pot.